Elranatamab

 Overview

-Elranatamab is a B-cell Maturation Antigen (BCMA)-CD3 bispecific antibody being tested in multiple myeloma.
+Elranatamab is a B-Cell Maturation Antigen (BCMA) CD-3 bispecific antibody being tested in multiple myeloma

 SparkCures ID 302